FlaskSimpleAuth Tutorial

 auth.init_app(app)

-And add routes which are open to AUTH-enticated users:
+And add routes which can be accessed by AUTH-enticated users:

 # append to "app.py" routes